 The Prototype Repository Test consists of two sections.
 The installation of the first Section of Prototype Repository was made during summer and autumn 2001 and Section 2 was installed in spring and summer 2003.
+At the end of November 2010 stared the dismantling of the outer section.

-This report presents data from measurements in the Prototype Repository during the period 010917-091201.
+This report presents data from measurements in the Prototype Repository during the period 2001-09-17-2011-01-01.
 The report is organized so that the actual measured results are shown in Appendix 1-10, where Appendix 8 deals with measurements of canister displacements (by AITEMIN), Appendix 9 deals with geo-electric measurements in the backfill (by GRS), Appendix 10 deals with stress and strain measurement in the rock (by ÅF) and Appendix 11 deals with measurement of water pressure in the rock (by VBB/VIAK).
 The main report and Appendix 1-7 deal with the rest of the measurements.